Beatrix Potter Art Project 1

-Beatrix Potter drew her animals walking on digitigrade (walking on toes (walking on digits)) legs, which means they kept their animal shape, rather than being plantigrade (in which the surface of the whole foot touches the ground) like a human.
-However, Beatrix Potter was very clever in that she gave her characters very few human facial features.
-She relied on the animals natural expressions to show their emotions, such as ear positions.
+Beatrix Potter drew her animals as digitigrades (animals that walk on toes, or on their 'digits'), which means they kept their animal shape, rather than being plantigrade (in which the surface of the whole foot touches the ground) like a human.
+However, she was very clever in that she gave her characters very few human facial features.
+She relied on the animal's natural expressions to show their emotions, such as ear positions.

-Practice drawing different animals and their shapes as they are in nature, this will help you know how they'll be put together when creating your Beatrix Potter character.
-Try some more unusual animals maybe a primate or reptile.
+Practise drawing different animals and their shapes as they are in nature.
+This will help you know how they'll be put together when creating your Beatrix Potter character.
+Try some more unusual animals, maybe a primate or reptile.
 If you have pets, try using them as a reference!